Fall toxins for your pet to avoid - BC SPCA

 Fall toxins for your pet to avoid

-Autumn is in the air, which means brightly coloured leaves, cooler weather, and fun festivities, like Thanksgiving and Halloween.
+Autumn is in the air, which means brightly coloured leaves, cooler weather and fun festivities like Thanksgiving and Halloween.
 However, fall also brings new seasonal household items that pose a threat to the safety of our pets.
-In order, to keep your pets healthy and happy, here are some tips to help transform your home into a pet-friendly one this fall.
+To keep your pets healthy and happy, here are some tips to help transform your home into a pet-friendly one this fall.

 Antifreeze